-Deciding where to stay in Yosemite and selecting Evergreen Lodge just heightened our experience.
+Deciding where to stay in Yosemite: Evergreen Lodge.
+The resort just heightened our experience of visiting the National Park.
 In my last post about Yosemite, I wrote about my lifelong dream to fully experience Yosemite.
 I also wanted that experience to continue when I left the National Park; I wanted to remain nestled in the trees, still hear the birds singing, smell the pines, and feel the earth crunch beneath my feet.
 A family camping trip with bonfires and roasting marshmallows and campfire songs…but the idea of warm showers, a cozy bed, air conditioning also appealed to me.

 - cast iron fireplaces